Slangeland1/Projects/README.md

 2) "An Analysis of the Impact of Neighbors’ Expectations on Regional Home Values" (Apr 2017)

-   * Built a residential real estate model that summarized past, current, and forecasted the future housing market for nine regions of the United States.
-The model used homeowners’ opinions of the past value of their homes and expected future values of the homes in their neighborhoods to predict changes in actual home prices.
+   * Built logistic regression models using past home values and homeowners’ expectations of future neighborhood home values to predict actual home prices for nine regions of the U.S. Yielded a 53% prediction accuracy rate, driven by predictions of downturns in the housing market as a result of the Great Recession.
+As the housing market improves and more data become available, this model should successfully predict upticks in the market.

    * Logistic regression models, data visualizations, and confusion matrices were run in R.